yann99991/prescribedSLERPMotionSolver/README.md

 * `timeArray.dat` - required for the non-harmonic case to define motion timing
 * `pointDisplacement` file in the `0/` directory - to specify displacement behaviour

 Note: Since the `pointDisplacement` field is calculated by the solver for each mesh point, all boundaries of the domain can be assigned the type `calculated`.
+Additionally, for the non-harmonic motion case, the file `motionData_0.000000000.dat` must always be included, with all translational and rotational degrees of freedom set to zero.

 ---